UDST/vizicities/README.md

 ViziCities can't happen without your help.
 We need people to submit bugs, suggest features, share how they're using ViziCities, and contribute code to the project.
 Sound like you?
 [Check out exactly how to get involved](https://github.com/robhawkes/vizicities/blob/master/CONTRIBUTING.md).

+### Suggestions

+There are a couple of things in particular that need your help:

+* Styling improvements (play with the lighting and materials, add shaders, make things look pretty)
+* Performance improvements (particularly with the Three.js object generation and rendering side)

 ## Contact & community